Stielhandgranate: History

 Germany entered World War I with a single grenade type: a heavy 750 g ball-shaped fragmentation grenade (Kugelhandgranate) for use only by pioneers in attacking fortifications.

-It was too heavy for regular battlefield use by untrained troops and not suitable for mass production.
+However, this was too heavy for regular battlefield use by untrained troops and not suitable for mass production.
 This left Germany without a standard-issue grenade and improvised designs similar to those of the British were used until a proper grenade could be supplied.